 - The business of the Parents’ Association shall be carried out by an executive committee, hereafter called the Committee.

-- By unanimous approval at the 2015 AGM, members of the Committee shall be elected for a period of two years.
+- The term for membership of the Committee shall be two years, or where required to facilitate a transition from the previous membership term and subject to the approval of the members by ordinary resolution, three years.
 It shall not be possible to serve two consecutive terms on the Committee.

 - If a member does not attend three consecutive Committee meetings, without good reason, he/she will be deemed to have resigned from the Committee.